cloudfoundry/cpu-entitlement-plugin/README.md

 This plugin allows Cloud Foundry application developers to make better decisions about scaling applications and initial resource allocation of applications.

-## Can I use this plugin on my Cloud Foundry?

-???

 ### Will my application be throttled?

 Current versions of Cloud Foundry allow applications to use more CPU than they